hrnkb8/hrnkb8/README.md

 ---

 ## Summary
-Aspiring cybersecurity professional with hands-on experience from leading virtual experience programs.
-Developed foundational skills in risk assessment, threat mitigation, and network security.
-Enthusiastic about learning and applying cybersecurity principles to real-world challenges.
-Ready to contribute to a dynamic team while continuing to expand expertise in the cybersecurity domain.
+Aspiring cybersecurity and data analytics professional with hands-on experience from leading virtual experience programs and Google certifications.
+Proficient in risk assessment, threat mitigation, network security, and data analysis.
+Enthusiastic about applying learned skills to real-world challenges in cybersecurity, IT automation, and business intelligence.
+Ready to contribute to a dynamic team while continuously expanding expertise in these fields.

 ---